-The water treatment process must destroy at least 99.99% of viruses, so the limited number that might pass through the removal process are quickly inactivated in the disinfection process, typically in less than 10 minutes.
-Further, all treatment facilities for surface water sources in California are required to maintain disinfection facilities sufficient to destroy giardia cysts, which are much more resilient than viruses.
+The water treatment process must destroy at least 99.99% of viruses.
+So the limited number that might pass through the removal process are quickly deactivated in the disinfection process.
+This typically occurs in under 10 minutes.
+Further, all Californian treatment facilities for surface water sources are required to maintain disinfection facilities sufficient to destroy giardia cysts.
+These cysts are much more resilient than viruses.

-Then there is the inconvenient fact to water hoarders that COVID-19 is transmitted person to person, not through water, according to the Centers for Disease Control and Prevention.
+Then there is the inconvenient fact to water hoarders that COVID-19 is transmitted person to person.
+It is not transmitted via water, according to the Centers for Disease Control and Prevention.

-California’s Fact Sheet notes that public water systems that utilize groundwater sources maintain protective physical measures, including soil barriers, to ensure that water sources are protected from pathogens, including viruses.
-In addition, most of these systems use chlorine disinfection to inactivate viruses or bacteria that might find their way into the water.
+California’s Fact Sheet notes that public water systems utilizing groundwater sources maintain protective physical measures.
+These include soil barriers to ensure water sources are protected from pathogens, including viruses.
+In addition, most of these systems use chlorine disinfection to inactivate any viruses or bacteria present in the water.

-Then there is the fact that all public water systems in California are routinely monitored for bacteria to ensure that water delivered to customers is free of disease-causing agents.
+Then there is the fact that all California’s public water systems are routinely monitored for bacteria.
+This ensures water delivered to customers is free of disease-causing agents.
 There are warnings and sometimes some expensive fines to those that do not comply.

 Water operators monitor factors such as temperature, pH, turbidity, chlorine residual, electrical conductivity, lead and copper, corrosion indices and disinfection byproducts.
 Changes in these can alert operators to changes in water quality and enable them to avert potential problems.

-The California Water Board, again like other states, works closely with local water systems to ensure the safety of water that flows through public water systems to residential customers.
+The California Water Board, like other states, works closely with local water systems to ensure the safety of water flowing to residential customers.
 (2)

 Tap Water Is Critical to Disinfection

-Probably the biggest favor anyone can do during the COVID-19 pandemic is to stay home, wash your hands with hands with soap and water for at least 20 seconds, and clean and disinfect frequently touched objects and surfaces.
-All of which can be done using the water that comes out of the water taps in your home, and not necessarily from a bottle.
+Probably the biggest favor anyone can do during the COVID-19 pandemic is to stay home.
+Wash your hands with hands with soap and water for at least 20 seconds, and clean and disinfect frequently touched objects and surfaces.
+All of which can be done using the water that comes out of your home faucets, rather than a bottle.

-If all this doesn’t comfort you, then know that the Federal Centers for Disease Control says that “The COVID-19 virus has not been detected in drinking water.
+If all this doesn’t comfort you, know that the Federal Centers for Disease Control says, “The COVID-19 virus has not been detected in drinking water.
 Conventional water treatment methods that use filtration and disinfection, such as those in most municipal drinking water systems, should remove or inactivate the virus that causes COVID-19.”
 (2)

 Affinity Chemical provides great resources for water treatment